You want smart political talk without the meltdowns?

 Genocide, terrorism, murder, rape, beheadings.

-I I've seen the videos, the videos are out there.
+The videos are out there.

-As a matter of fact, a number of my Fox colleagues, they they got to see the video that I've been describing to you, and they literally were in tears.
+As a matter of fact, a number of my Fox colleagues, they got to see the video that I've been describing to you, and they literally were in tears.

 Some of them left the room.